WREX

 WREX (channel 13) is a television station in Rockford, Illinois, United States, affiliated with NBC.
-Owned by Allen Media Group, it is the market's only full-power VHF station and is Rockford's second oldest television station.
+It is owned by Gray Media alongside CBS affiliate WIFR-LD (channel 23) and CW affiliate WSLN (channel 19).
 WREX's studios and transmitter are located on Auburn Road just west of Rockford.

+WREX is the market's only full-power VHF station and is Rockford's second oldest television station.